AliChoukatli/CyberShield-SOC-Lab/Documentation/03-Attacker_VM-&-Log_Generation.md

-# 🔴 03 - Attacker VM & Log Generation
+# 🔴 Part 3 - Attacker VM & Log Generation

 ## 📝 Introduction
 In this section, we will: